Sex Matters threatens British Transport Police with legal action

 The National Police Chiefs’ Council (NPCC) has withdrawn the guidance it produced that said that officers could search based on their “lived gender”, and the BTP policy steps back from endorsing self-ID – but it still says that male officers with GRCs can strip-search women.
 We say this policy is unlawful.
 Our pre-action letter sets out four grounds on which we plan to challenge it:

 • The policy violates human rights.
-Article 3 is the absolute prohibition of people being subjected to inhuman or degrading treatment or punishment.
-It is clear that it would be a violation of article 3 ECHR for a male officer to carry out a strip-search on a woman.
+Article 3 of the European Convention on Human Rights is the absolute prohibition of people being subjected to inhuman or degrading treatment or punishment.
+It is clear that it would be a violation of Article 3 for a male officer to carry out a strip-search on a woman.
 This remains the case if that male has a government-issued GRC, and whether or not the woman knows about the certificate.
 The practice of not telling women the sex of an officer, or lying to her that the officer is female, is also a violation of Article 8 (privacy) and Article 10 (in relation to freedom to receive information).

 • The policy amounts to indirect discrimination and harassment against women because it places women at risk of fear, humiliation, indignity and harassment.
 It puts women at a particular disadvantage compared to men not only because women are more vulnerable and subject to greater taboos about physical modesty, but also because men pose a greater risk of sexual assault, voyeurism and exposure, and it is well known in the medical literature that a proportion of cross-dressing and trans-identifying men are exhibiting a sexual paraphilia.